 Many men are affected by gynecomastia, the development of excess breast tissue in the chest.
 The cause of gynecomastia has been linked to certain medical conditions, drug side effects, weight fluctuations and genetics.

 If you feel self-conscious about the appearance of “man boobs”, male breast reduction surgery can help.
-By surgically removing fat and glandular tissue from the breast area, our board-certified plastic surgeons can provide you with a flatter, firmer and better-contoured appearance.
+By surgically removing fat and glandular tissue from the breast area, our skilled plastic surgeons can provide you with a flatter, firmer and better-contoured appearance.
 In severe cases, excess skin is removed as well.

 Breast revision can be performed to improve upon the results of a previous breast procedure, repair complications or correct unsatisfactory results.
 In fact, there are a number of reasons why you may consider breast revision surgery, such as: